TalariaSoftware/ncmanager-help/agendas/call-to-order.md

 > 1. Call to Order

 [^ronr315]:
-    The call to order is described
+    Robert's Rules of Order describes
-    in detail
+    the call to order
-    in Robert's Rules of Order.
+    in detail.
     RONR (12<sup>th</sup>&nbsp;ed.)
 3:15